Vedakeerthi/Python-programs/README.md

 # Python-programs
-Repository about python and its programs are available.
+Repository about basic python and its programs are available.